 Your articles of incorporation will need to be signed by the incorporator(s).
 If an incorporator is a company or other incorporated body, the articles must be signed by an individual authorized by that body.
-Note that changes to the approved articles can only be made by amendment.
-The fee for amending articles is $200.00.

-If you complete Form 1, you need to state:
+To incorporate, you need to state:

 - your corporation’s province or territory in Canada